CaptainSharky/eatHub/README.md

 - Search for recipes from all over the world 🌎
 - Detailed description and instructions 📝
-- Add recipes to Favorites ❤️
+- Add recipes to Favourites ❤️
 - Popular and recent dishes 🌟
-- An idea for a casual dish 🍽️
+- An idea for a random dish 🍽️

 ### Also:
-- Light/dark mode toggle
+- Light/dark mode
-- Live previews
+- Stunning SwiftUI design
-- Fullscreen mode
+- Cached images
-- Cross platform
+- Custom fonts

 ## Getting started